Martchus/syncthingtray/README.md

       which you can consider to use.
 Keep in mind that automatic updates of Syncthing are not possible this way.
     * In any case you can simply point the launcher to the binary of Syncthing (which you have to download/install separately).
+    * Checkout the *Configuring the built-in launcher* section for further details.
 * It is also possible to let Syncthing Tray connect to a Syncthing instance running on a different machine.

 ## Screenshots